ratteperk/Haskell-Project/README.md

 - Cannon - normal damage, one target, large damage area, no additional effects for enemy, price: 50
 - Slow - small damage, one target, small damage area, freeze enemy (enemy walks slower), price: 75
 - Splash - high damage, multiple targets, normal damage area, no additional effects for enemy, price: 100

+## Gates
-- Gates - has HP, can block enemies while HP is greater than zero , price: 300
+- Gates - has HP, can block (damage) enemies while HP is greater than zero , price: 300 Gates can be placed on the road tiles
 ---

 ## Enemies